 Power said her dispensary is working on a new greenhouse facility in not-so-hot Northern Arizona that will increase production.
-Partner Berman admitted that prices will drop further if Arizona growers start producing on a larger scale, but that hasn’t happened yet.
+Prices will drop further if Arizona growers start producing on a larger scale, but that hasn’t happened yet.

 For the near future, Power said, The Giving Tree will focus on providing high-quality—and consistent—prescribed medicine for its patients.